jundalisay/superbnetlify/content/en/faq.md

 {{< /l>}}

 {{< r ava="asker" >}}
-No. We call it as a smart-phone.
+No. We call it a 'smart-phone'.
 {{< /r >}}

 {{< l ava="sp" >}}